Ramon Crater, Israel

 The Makhtesh Ramon in Mitzpe Ramon

-The Makhtesh Ramon (Ramon Crater) is situated near the small town of Mitzpe Ramon in the Negev Desert in Israel.
+The Ramon Crater (Makhtesh Ramon) in Israel is situated near the small town of Mitzpe Ramon in the Negev Desert.
 The town of Mitzpe Ramon was originally created in the 50s, solely as a camp for workers who were building a new road to Eilat.
 But after the influx of Russian immigrants in the 90s, the town saw new life and developed into a proper locality.
 Today the town has earned its place as one of Israel’s must see destinations, primarily due to the incredible Makhtesh Ramon located there.

 What is the Makhtesh Ramon?